sellenth/click-here-to-see-my-work/README.md

 ![image](https://github.com/user-attachments/assets/429d258a-9489-41d0-a381-c4528b592ae5)

 Leading a creative agency specializing in unique digital experiences and tools:
-- Developed the [Spooky Pet Converter](https://www.variety.gifts/pet-converter) - An innovative web experience that transforms pet photos into Halloween-themed digital art
+- Developed the Spooky Pet Converter - An interactive web experience that transforms pet photos into Halloween-themed digital art
 - Focus on creating memorable, shareable digital moments
 - Building tools that bring joy and creativity to users' daily lives